letsgoING/ArduBlock2-Source/README.md

 # ArduBlock 2 Source (for Arduino IDE 1.8+) #

-Source-Code for ArduBlock V2 for letsgoING Project.
+Source-Code for ArduBlock V2 tetrapix workshop, forked from the letsgoING Project.

 ## Setting up Eclipse ##
 1. Download the files